Core Bus Corridor 6: Lucan

 - The cycle tracks should be wider to meet the standards of the National Cycle Manual

-- Integrated cycling roads need to be actively designed to be safe for cyclists instead of just painting a bike logo on the road.
+- Low-speed roads where cyclist and traffic need to be actively designed to be safe for cyclists instead of just painting a bike logo on the road.
 On many of these roads speeding is a real issue.

 - The junction of South Circular Road and Con Colbert Road (near Kilmainham/Islandbridge) needs a complete redesign